-I crumpled up the 10 euro note in my palm and searched my pockets for exact change.
+I crumpled up the 10 euro note in my palm and frantically foraged in my pockets for exact change.
 Once I had heard the inflated price, I knew exactly what type of cab ride this was — the type where you get screwed.

 He wasn’t having it.
 The price was to be six euros.
 He was charging us extra for luggage, only he hadn’t informed us of this in the first place.
 I scoffed and declared that we absolutely would not be paying that price.

 It’s not about the three euros, it’s the principle.